WiwiC/VERA/README.md

 *   **Dataset:** `data/clustering_dataset/master_vector_data_set.csv`.
 This file accumulates feature vectors from all processed videos.
 *   **Mechanism:**
-    1. Each analysis extracts a high-dimensional feature vector (all 14 metrics).
+    1. Each analysis extracts a rawhigh-dimensional feature vector (all 14 metrics).
     2. This vector is added to the master dataset.
-    3. We run K-Means to find natural groupings (e.g., "The Orator", "The Jittery Speaker").
+    3. We run K-Means to find natural groupings.
     4. New users are assigned to the nearest cluster center to predict their persona.

 ---